 - Large Group - All children come together for games, stories, songs, finger plays and basic movement exercises.

-Children who do not still need a nap, will be engaged in quiet time or other activity.
+*Nap time is provided, as developmentally appropriate.
+Children who do not still need a nap, will be engaged in quiet time or another quiet activity.